-The total pension liability in the June 30, 2015, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2016, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75 percent Projected Salary Increase 2.75 percent at 70 to 12.25 percent at age 20 Investment Rate of Return 7.75 percent, net of investment expenses Cost-of-Living Adjustments 2.00 percent simple applied as follows: for members retiring before (COLA) August 1, 2013, 2 percent per year, for members retiring August 1, 2013, or later, 2 percent COLA paid on fifth anniversary of retirement date
+Inflation 2.75 percent

+Projected Salary Increase 12.25 percent at age 20 to 2.75 percent at age 70 or later, 2 percent COLA commences on the fifth anniversary of the retirement date

+Investment Rate of Return 7.75 percent, net of investment expenses, including inflation Cost-of-Living Adjustments 2 percent simple applied as follows: for members retiring before

+(COLA) August 1, 2013, 2 percent per year; for members retiring August 1, 2013,

+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2017

 Mortality rates were based on the RP-2000 Combined Mortality Table (Projection 2022-Scale AA) for Males and Females.
 Males' ages are set-back two years through age 89 and no set-back for age 90 and above.
-Females younger than age 80 are set back four years, one year set back from age 80 through 89 and not set back from age 90 and above.
+Females younger than age 80 are set back four years, one year set back from age 80 through 89 and no set back from age 90 and above.

-Actuarial assumptions used in the June 30, 2015, valuation are based on the results of an actuarial experience study, effective July 1, 2012.
+Actuarial assumptions used in the June 30, 2016, valuation are based on the results of an actuarial experience study, effective July 1, 2012.